ularc/user-docs/software/jupyter.rst

         scancel -f 177

 .. note::

-    ``10178`` is a randomly picked port (see line 13 of the script) and the password ``Oc/ieDDJ0yulxiRP96Wt`` is randomly generated (see line 15 of the script).
+    ``10178`` is a randomly picked port and the password ``Oc/ieDDJ0yulxiRP96Wt`` is randomly generated.
+This means users will be provided a new port and password upon a new job submission.
-    The ssh command in numeral 1 of the example output uses the login node as a proxy to reach the allocated compute node.

 Launching Jupyter through an interactive job
 ============================================